Eco changes for a greener tomorrow

 Mitsubishi Electric’s environmental statement expresses the Group’s stance on environmental management, communicating our commitment to continuously strive for a greener tomorrow.

-Through Eco Changes we are helping contribute to the realisation of a low carbon, recycling-based society through a wide range of technologies and businesses for homes, offices, factories, infrastructure and even outer space.
+Through Eco Changes we are helping contribute to the realization of a low carbon, recycling-based society through a wide range of technologies and businesses for homes, offices, factories, infrastructure and even outer space.

 More about Eco Changes